Jumio/mobile-sdk-ios/docs/integration_id-verification-fastfill.md

 ## Configuration

+### Tutorial
+[Configuring behavior (Video):](https://share.vidyard.com/watch/3UPJyHrbXnuyY91aNpKEKW) How to configure the behavior of the app using SDK parameters

 ### ID verification
 Use ID verification to receive a verification status and verified data positions (see [Callback for ID Verification](https://github.com/Jumio/implementation-guides/blob/master/netverify/callback.md#callback-for-netverify)).
 Ensure that your customer account is allowed to use this feature.
 A callback URL can be specified for individual transactions (for constraints see chapter [Callback URL](https://github.com/Jumio/implementation-guides/blob/master/netverify/portal-settings.md#callback-url)).
 This setting overrides any callback URL you have set in the Jumio Customer Portal.
 ```swift